BioBoost/object-oriented-programming-using-java/13_constructors/readme.md

 * create a copy of an already existing object
 * initialize the new object from another one of the same type.

-The syntax for a copy constructor is quitte straight forward:
+The syntax for a copy constructor is quite straight forward:

 ```java
 public <classname>(<classname> original) {